 Recfishwest acknowledges the Traditional Owners of the land and sea, and pay our respect to Elders past, present and future.
 We recognise the strength, resilience and capacity of traditional custodians in managing and caring for the land and sea.
 We acknowledge and respect their continuing culture and the contribution they make to life in Western Australia.

-In December 2020, WA Environment Minister Stephen Dawson announced plans for three new marine parks in the Buccaneer Archipelago in the West Kimberley.
-The proposed marine parks have been co-designed by the Department of Biodiversity, Conservation and Attractions (DBCA) and the traditional owners of the Bardi, Jawi, Mayala and Dambimangari sea country.
-Under the proposals, which are currently open for public comment until 21 May, 2021, the marine parks once finalised and implemented will be jointly managed by DBCA and the Traditional Owners.
+In December 2020, then-WA Environment Minister Stephen Dawson announced plans for three new marine parks in the Buccaneer Archipelago in the West Kimberley.
+The proposed marine parks were co-designed by the Department of Biodiversity, Conservation and Attractions (DBCA) and the Traditional Owners of the Bardi, Jawi, Mayala and Dambimangari sea country.

 Recfishwest believes the management of WA’s aquatic resources – such as those in the Buccaneer Archipelago – should incorporate the rights, interests, aspirations and culture of all stakeholders including Traditional Owners.